okiromosh/GUI-Learning-notes/README.md

 # GUI-Learning-notes

-These are all my codes and notes during my python gui learning, usinf tkinter
+These are all my codes and notes during my python gui learning, using tkinter